Health and Fitness

 Hygiene

-Being vigilant about hygiene will reduce your risk of catching something and help stop the spread of colds and the flu.
+Being vigilant about hygiene will reduce your risk of catching something and helps stop the spread of colds and the flu.

 • Wash your hands regularly